-Here we use the non-zero subset of the response variables without log transformation, and use the same predictor and control variables as in the linear regression models (see Table \ref{tab:reg}).
-The models are fitted using the \texttt{mgcv} library in \texttt{R}, with the following parameters: $ k = 7 $ for term novelty, and $= 5$ for topic novelty, and $sp = 0.1$.
+We use the non-zero subset of the response variables now without log transformation, and use the same predictor and control variables as in the linear regression models (see Table~\ref{tab:reg}).
+The models are fit using the \texttt{mgcv} library in \texttt{R}, with the following parameters: $ k = 5 $ and $sp = 0.1$.

-The partial dependence plots of the models are shown in Figure \ref{fig:gam}.
-In the case of term novelty, we observe a decreasing trend for kudos, hits, and bookmarks, supporting our previous findings.
-However, a U-shape curve presents for comments, suggesting that extremely novel works may achieve high engagement, which matches with the effect of term novelty squared in Figure \ref{fig:ols_partial}.
-For topic novelty, similar upticks appear in the high-novelty region, again supporting the implication of Figure \ref{fig:ols_partial}.
-This pattern is found to be influenced by a small number of outliers, which have extremely high topic novelties and enjoy huge success as we discuss shortly.